ucl-codec/mri_crop_filling/README.md

 [In]: acq-label of the actual T1w file & acq-label of any T2w file
 [Out]: T2_to_T1.mgz

-The ouput of the previous comand would be a T2_to_T1.mgz, and so it needs to be converted to an appropriate nii image
+The output of the previous comand would be a T2_to_T1.mgz, and so it needs to be converted to an appropriate nii image
 ```
 singularity run --bind /directory/to/bind singularity-image_freedurfer-dev.sif folder/with/BIDS/format